 Throughout the year master classes with visiting specialists develop skills in arranging, conducting and musical direction.
-Students also learn about keyboard programming and write their own vocal arrangements and orchestrations for performance.
+Students also learn keyboard programming and write their own vocal arrangements and orchestrations for performance.
 The course content, listed above, is subject to change depending on level at entry and students’ development throughout the year.

 Students are assessed on their practical work throughout the course with feedback given on their progress.
 Students are also required to keep a working notebook over the year with critical evaluation on their own practice as well as that of professional musicians with whom they have worked.